jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

   ..
 Note::
      This option used to be the recommended way of deploying XlsxWriter on Google APP Engine since it didn't support a ``/tmp`` directory.
-However, the Python 3 Runtime Environment in Google App Engine now supports a `filesystem with read/write access to /tmp <https://cloud.google.com/appengine/docs/standard/python3/runtime#filesystem>`_ which means this option isn't required.
-The ``/tmp`` dir isn't supported in the Python 2 Runtime Environment so this option is still required there.
+However, the Python 3 Runtime Environment in Google App Engine supports a `filesystem with read/write access to /tmp <https://cloud.google.com/appengine/docs/standard/python3/runtime#filesystem>`_ which means this option isn't required.

 * **strings_to_numbers**: Enable the